About this course

 You will need:

-1. A lower second class (2:2) or higher honours degree in mechanical engineering, or a related engineering discipline.
+- A lower second class (2:2) or higher honours degree in an engineering discipline.

-3. Graduate or corporate membership of one of the following professional bodies: The Institute of Mechanical Engineers, The Institution Engineering and Technology, The Institute of Measurement and Control, or IMarEST.
+- Graduate or corporate membership of a suitable engineering professional body.
+For example the IMarEST, The Institute of Mechanical Engineers, The Institution Engineering and Technology or the Institute of Measurement and Control,

 Application and selection